-In some of the cases, Sphinx was specifically configured to further deploy webinjections with social engineering content designed to lure victims into divulging two-factor authentication (2FA) codes generated by a card reader.
+In some cases, Sphinx was specifically configured to further deploy webinjections with social engineering content designed to lure victims into divulging two-factor authentication (2FA) codes generated by a card reader.

-Sphinx-enabled fraudulent transactions typically originate from the victim’s endpoint via VNC connection; this tactic is used in order to bypass device fingerprint-based security features.
+Sphinx-enabled fraudulent transactions typically originate from the victim’s endpoint via VNC connection; this tactic is used to bypass fingerprint-based security features.

 Sphinx’s Current Targets